Skip to Content

 Challenge 2: Complexity

-Feiter gave a brief sketch of the current automotive industry.
+Feiter gave a brief outline of the current car industry.
 There are more and more new brands that are almost all in the same segment: fully electric SUV-like cars.
-"We're already used to Lynk & Co and BYD, but also pay attention to Chery.
+"We're already used to Lynk & Co and BYD, but pay attention to Chery as well.
 This Chinese car manufacturer will launch no fewer than three new car brands in the Netherlands next year.
 In different price ranges and for various target groups, but with remarkable innovations.
 Think of a drone that comes with your car.
-The drone takes off from your trunk and flies forward to see what's causing that traffic jam or where you can still find a free parking space.
+The drone takes off from your trunk and flies forward to see what is causing that traffic jam or where you can still find a free parking space.
 The fact that you are not allowed to fly a drone above a road of more than 60 km/h in the Netherlands seems to be just a detail.
-Therefore, make sure that that drone is included in your WAM insurance," Feiter joked.
+Therefore, make sure that drone is included in your WAM insurance," Feiter joked.

 Batteries

 The complexity will only increase, she predicts.
 "The more brands are added, the greater the chance that one of those brands will disappear from Europe.
-How do all these repair companies stay up to date with the correct technical instructions?
-And will the parts be available in time for repair?
-After all, the new electric vehicles also come with other risks.
+How do all those repair companies stay up to date with the correct technical instructions?
+And are the parts available in time for repair?
+After all, the new electric vehicles also entail other risks.
 How do you extinguish a fire?
-We already have thirty immersion containers in the Netherlands and there are more and more discussions about storing damaged electric vehicles because of the risk of fire.
-Insurers don't want those vehicles next to a commercial building and they are right.
+We already have thirty immersion containers in the Netherlands and there are more and more discussions about storing damaged electric vehicles because of the fire risk.
+Insurers do not want those vehicles next to a business premises and they are right.
 But then what?
 Will we soon have to deal with central storage meadows?"

 Challenge 3: Footprint

-The challenges are huge.
+The challenges are great.
 This also applies to the third challenge: our footprint.
-Feiter: "Our road traffic contributed seventeen percent to total CO2 emissions in 2022.
-Nearly 57 percent of these were caused by passenger cars, and the number of cars in the Netherlands is increasing rapidly.
+Feiter: "Our road traffic contributed seventeen percent of total CO2 emissions in 2022.
+Almost 57 percent of these were caused by passenger cars and the number of cars in the Netherlands is increasing rapidly.
 This also applies to traffic jams that are getting longer and heavier.
-At the same time, the Netherlands (and the financial sector) has committed to the Paris climate goals: a 49 percent reduction in greenhouse gases by 2030 (compared to 2019).
+At the same time, the Netherlands (and the financial sector) has committed itself to the Paris climate goals: 49 percent less greenhouse gases by 2030 (compared to 2019).
 This is not without obligation.
 The efforts of our financial sector are continuously monitored.
 In addition, large companies will have to deal with a reporting obligation from CSRD, with which they must reduce their own footprint."

-"How should an insurer deal with customers who can't afford an electric vehicle?"
+"How should an insurer deal with customers who cannot afford an electric vehicle?"

 Challenge 4: Opponent

-It brought her to the fourth and final challenge: the fact that the insurance industry is often still seen as an adversary of the victim.
+It brought her to the fourth and final challenge: the fact that the insurance sector is often still seen as an opponent of the victim.
 She showed the infamous photo of the huge chain collision in Zeeland.
-In 2014, more than 150 cars collided on the A58 in dense fog.
-The complexity of that major accident led to insurers settling the claims of their own customer(s), so that customers could not bear the brunt of a lengthy and complex claims settlement.
-"That claims handling process for injuries is and will continue to be important," Feiter emphasised.
+In dense fog, more than 150 cars collided on the A58 in 2014.
+The complexity of that major accident led insurers to settle the claims of their own customer(s), so that customers could not suffer from a lengthy and complex claims settlement.
+"That claims handling process for injuries is and will remain important," Feiter emphasised.
 "Not only for our customers, but also for ourselves.
-The car insurance market is the only one where an insurer faces the victim rather than alongside them.
-That is why in 2021 we started a sector-wide change programme, in which we can also settle material damage for our own customers.
-We also want to shorten the turnaround time and increase transparency for the customer in the event of personal injury."
+The car insurance market is the only one where an insurer faces the victim instead of next to it.
+That is why we started an industry-wide change program in 2021, in which we can also settle material damage for our own customer.
+We also want to shorten the lead time in the event of personal injury and increase transparency for the customer."

-These were the four challenges that Feiter mentioned: casualties, complexity, footprint and claims handling.
-But with challenges come solutions.
+These were the four challenges that Feiter mentioned: victims, complexity, footprint and claims handling.
+But challenges also require solutions.
 Feiter sees three opportunities, all in the context of innovation:

 1. Technology/Smart Cars